TACC/benchpro/README.md

 This file is the template for the scheduler job script which will compile the application.
 Variables are defined with `<<<[label]>>>` and populated with the variables defined in the config file above.
 The label in the template must match the label used in the config file.
-You are able to make use of the `benchmark_repo` variable defined in `settings.cfg` to copy local files.
+You are able to make use of the `benchmark_repo` variable defined in `settings.ini` to copy local files.
 This file must be located in `templates/build`, with the naming scheme `[code]-[version].build`

 ### 3. Module template file (optional)